rhighs/gen2e/packages/gen2e-interpreter/README.md

 # show debug logs for AST edits
 GEN2EI_DEBUG_AST=0

-# sets the default model used by the intepreter, with a fallback to "gpt-3.5-turbo" if not specified
+# sets the default model used by the interpreter, with a fallback to "gpt-3.5-turbo" if not specified
 GEN2EI_MODEL="gpt-4o"

 # show debug logs for the custom agents